Skip to main content

 If the message received contains valid JSON in the payload, the JSON is deserialized and added as a JSON object rather than a string containing the serialized JSON.

-You can also send a JSON message to the topic msh/2/json/mqtt/ to instruct a gateway node to send a message to the mesh.
-Note that the channel you publish it on must be called "mqtt".
-The JSON message should contain the following fields:
+You can also send a JSON message to the topic msh/US/2/json/mqtt/ to instruct a gateway node to send a message to the mesh.

 {

-"from": <node number of MQTT node>,
+"from": <decimal Node ID of MQTT node>,

-"to": <node number of recipient for a DM (optional)>,
+"to": <decimal Node ID of recipient for a DM (optional)>,

 "channel": <channel index (optional)>,